 The Status field identifies the status of the processing of the message from the client, as defined in Table 4.22.

-The RPState field identifies the Remote Provisioning state (see Table 4.4).
+The RPState field identifies the Remote Provisioning Link state (see Table 4.4).

 Remote Provisioning Link Report

 The Remote Provisioning Link Report message is an unacknowledged message used by the Remote Provisioning Server to report the state change of a provisioning bearer link or the Device Key Refresh Interface.